gear-foundation/vara-wiki/docs/examples/Infra/w3bstreaming.md

 In this example of the application, a user creates a schedule for an upcoming stream broadcast at a designated time in advance.
 Other users can view a list of scheduled streams and subscribe to one or more.
 At the appointed time, the streamer commences the broadcast, and other users join it.

 The application comprises three primary components:
-- On-chain program: This component is responsible for storing the stream schedule and managing user subscriptions ([GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/w3bstreaming)).
+- On-chain program: This component is responsible for storing the stream schedule and managing user subscriptions
+The source code, developed using the [Sails](../../build/sails/sails.mdx) framework, is available on [GitHub](https://github.com/gear-foundation/dapps/tree/master/contracts/w3bstreaming).
 - Frontend: This component serves as the application's user interface ([GitHub](https://github.com/gear-foundation/dapps/tree/master/frontend/apps/w3bstreaming))
 - Signaling server: This component is responsible for establishing peer-to-peer (P2P) connections between the streamer and viewers ([GitHub](https://github.com/gear-foundation/dapps/tree/master/backend/w3bstreaming)).